Trauma can leave individuals with a lasting mark. Those who have endured traumatic

 Several therapies are effective for processing and releasing past trauma, including:

-EMDR therapy (Eye Movement Desensitization and Reprocessing): Helps reprocess traumatic memories and reduce distress.
+EMDR therapy (Eye Movement Desensitization and Reprocessing): Helps reprocess memories from the event and reduce distress.

-Trauma-Focused CBT (TF-CBT): Specifically designed for trauma survivors, especially children and adolescents.
+Trauma-Focused CBT (TF-CBT): Trauma-focused therapy - specifically designed for trauma survivors, especially children and adolescents.

 Dialectical Behavior Therapy for Trauma (DBT): Teaches coping skills for emotional regulation and distress tolerance.

-Somatic Therapy: Focuses on releasing trauma stored in the body.
+Somatic Therapy: Focuses on releasing trauma stored in the body, and acute trauma, which typically stems from one single significant event.

 Internal Family Systems Therapy (IFS): Helps process trauma by working with different "parts" of the self.